jorbDehmel/oak/README.md

 Dialect files introduce rules that are handled before all others and which are always enabled by the translator.
 This allows for the creation of `Oak` **dialects**, or syntactically different languages which use rules to collapse into regular `Oak` at translation-time.

-Dialect files (`.od` files, for **O**ak **d**ialect) consist of a few types of line.
+Dialect files (`.od` files, for **Oak Dialect**) consist of a few types of line.
 There can be comments, marked by `// ` (slash-slash-space).
 A line can read `clear`, which erases all existing dialect rules.
 It could also read `final`, which disables any further dialect changes.
 Finally, a line could read `"INPUT PATTERN HERE" "OUTPUT PATTERN HERE"`, with an input and an output pattern enclosed by quotes and separated by a space.

 Dialects are loaded via the `acorn -D filename.od` argument.